Home

 PageLITE 2215 details

-Industries: automotive exterior and interior panels, boat and watercraft components, agricultural equipment cab covers, large advertising structures, architectural cladding, refrigerator liners, medical imaging equipment housings.
+Typical use: automotive exterior and interior panels, boat and watercraft components, agricultural cab covers, large advertising structures, architectural cladding, refrigerator liners, and medical imaging housings.
+This format is for parts where sheet handling affects process planning.

 ParameterValue